Westford Academy: Theatre Arts

 Westford Academy Theater Arts (WATA) puts on four main stage and four black box productions each year.
 WATA has won eight state championships (2008, 2010–2015, 2019) at the Massachusetts Educational Theater Guild's annual play festival.
-Since 2009, WATA has entered the Theater at the Mount Youth Awards at Mount Wachusett Community College, which celebrate excellence excellence and achievement in high school musical theatre.
+Since 2009, WATA has entered the Theater at the Mount Youth Awards at Mount Wachusett Community College, which celebrate excellence and achievement in high school musical theatre.
 In 2013 WATA's production of Evita won for "Best Overall Production" and in 2017 WATA's production of Spring Awakening won Best Musical.

 DECA

-The Westford Academy chapter of DECA is the largest in the state.
+The Westford Academy chapter of DECA is the largest in the state, with over 400 members.
 The club is open to all WA students, grades 9–12, who are enrolled in at least one business class for each school year of their participation.
 As the WA Ghostwriter reported in 2020, "For over ten years, WA DECA has had significant successes at both district, state and international level conventions.
-WA has the biggest DECA chapter in MA with over 400 members, providing a strong presence at the state competition as they competed in 30 events and have 39 qualifiers for ICDC, DECA’s international conference (USA and Canada), where competitors who achieved top 5 in their events at states compete on the international level."
+They competed in 30 events and have 39 qualifiers for ICDC, DECA’s international conference (USA and Canada), where competitors who achieved top 5 in their events at states compete on the international level."